pagkly/Zed/Investopedia3/Why Consumer Packaged Goods Matter.md

 Consumer packaged goods (CPG) are items used daily by average consumers that require routine replacement or replenishment, such as food, beverages, clothes, tobacco, makeup, and household products.

-While consumer demand for CPGs largely remains constant, this is nevertheless a highly competitive sector, due to high market saturation and low consumer [switching costs](https://www.investopedia.com/terms/s/switchingcosts.asp), where consumers can easily and cheaply switch their brand loyalties.
+While consumer demand for CPGs largely remains constant, this is nevertheless a highly competitive sector, due to high market saturation and low consumer [[switching costs]](https://www.investopedia.com/terms/s/switchingcosts.asp), where consumers can easily and cheaply switch their brand loyalties.

 ## Understanding Consumer Packaged Goods (CPG)

-Despite experiencing a slow-down in growth over recent years, the CPG industry is still one of the largest sectors in North America, valued at approximately $2 trillion, led by well-established companies like Coca-Cola, Procter & Gamble, and L'Oréal.1 Although CPG makers generally enjoy healthy margins and robust balance sheets, they must continuously fight for shelf space in stores, and they must ceaselessly invest in advertising, in an ongoing effort to increase [brand recognition](https://www.investopedia.com/terms/b/brand-recognition.asp) and stimulate sales.
+Despite experiencing a slow-down in growth over recent years, the CPG industry is still one of the largest sectors in North America, valued at approximately $2 trillion, led by well-established companies like Coca-Cola, Procter & Gamble, and L'Oréal.1 Although CPG makers generally enjoy healthy margins and robust balance sheets, they must continuously fight for shelf space in stores, and they must ceaselessly invest in advertising, in an ongoing effort to increase [[brand recognition]](https://www.investopedia.com/terms/b/brand-recognition.asp) and stimulate sales.

 ### Key Takeaways